 "The Truth is..."
 Journaling to Heal

 I had never felt sadness like this before.
 I couldn’t make it through the day without having an immense break down.
 Tears streaming, sobs of mourning and a vast empty feeling in my heart.
 Healing after a traumatic event is hard.
-Whether it is the death of a loved one, an illness, loss of a job or a break up, it is hard to pick up the pieces around you when you just can’t seem to see the light.
+Whether it is the death of a loved one, an illness, loss of a job, a break up or just feeling like you are not thriving in life, it is hard to pick up the pieces around you when you just can’t seem to see the light.

 I recently went through a very difficult life event.
 Unlike anything I had ever felt before, this event broke my spirits and life deeply.
 Each day was harder and harder.
 I listened to podcasts about healing.
 I went to yoga.
 I called my best and wisest girlfriends to talk.
 While they all helped a bit, I still couldn’t shake the darkness.